 Your will and trusts powers of attorney if they listed your spouse and your emergency contacts.

-You will need to file final tax returns for the income tax return at a state tax return and your CPA can help you navigate that.
+You will need to file final tax returns for the income tax return and estate tax return and your CPA can help you navigate that.
 They typically are due by April 15th after the year in which your spouse passed away.
 In addition, ask your CPA about whether to elect portability of the deceased spouse unused exemption.
 This is beyond the scope of our video today but if you have questions you are welcome to reach out to us about what that means as well.

 My contact information is on this page.
 Please feel free to reach out to me or any member of our team at any time.
 We’re happy to help.
 You can also find additional resources on our website at dywealth.com.
 Thank you for joining me today.
 I wish you well.